Prettier Plugin PowerShell

 ci.yml) installs dependencies, lint checks, type-checks, and runs the Vitest suite with coverage on every push and pull request. - Codecov – Coverage artefacts (

 coverage/lcov.info) are uploaded via the Codecov action.
-The badge above reflects the latest metrics onmain. - npm publishing – A gated manual workflow (
+The badge above reflects the latest metrics onmain. - npm publishing – Every push to

 Project scripts